CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 :math:`V_{Pk}` is defined so that if the volume of water :math:`V_{P}` is such that :math:`V_{Pk} < V_{P} < V_{P,k+1}` then the snow and ice in categories :math:`n = 1` to :math:`n = k + 1` are covered in melt
-water. :ref:`fig-topo` (a) depicts the areas covered in melt water and saturated snow on the surface height (rather than thickness) categories :math:`h_{top,k}`.
+water.
+Figure :ref:`fig-topo` (a) depicts the areas covered in melt water and saturated snow on the surface height (rather than thickness) categories :math:`h_{top,k}`.
 Note in the code, we assume that :math:`h_{top,n}/h_{in} = 0.6` (an arbitrary choice).
 The fractional